This Sourdough Raisin Bread is soft, chewy, buttery and packed full of raisins in every bite!

 Fortunately my boyfriend has been shielded from this creative process and just sees the resulting loaves, so he still finds it charming. ?

-To rephrase it, this bread’s soft, tender, buttery crumb is bordering on the obscene.
+This bread’s soft, tender, buttery crumb is bordering on the obscene.
 What's more, every single bite is packed full of raisins for a hint of sweetness that balances perfectly with the light sourdough flavor.

 There are two different types of pre-ferments in this dough.
 Huh?
 What?
 To clarify, I’ll roll that back for the class.
 Pre-fermentation just means starting the natural fermentation process of yeast a head of time.